whitneyburton/portfolios/students/1603/anna-weisbrodt/20160805-anna-weisbrodt-m3.markdown

 Refugeerestart is a multi-tenant application for use by charities that seek donations to help arriving refugees.
 The application allows users to search for families using various criteria and pledge donations by adding items to a cart.
 It's new feature allows users to contribute to micro-loans requested by charities on behalf of refugees.

-* Assessed by: Josh Mejia
+Assessed by: Josh Mejia

-* Notes:
+Notes:

-Solid project with clear effort put into all aspects of the project Good effort put into refactoring controllers minimizing the length of actions Took some risks on one undelivered AJAX feature and a static map using leaflet One permissions hole
+* Solid project with clear effort put into all aspects of the project
+* Good effort put into refactoring controllers minimizing the length of actions
+* Took some risks on one undelivered AJAX feature and a static map using leaflet
+* One permissions hole
-Amazing tests
+* Amazing tests

-####Feature Delivery
+#### Feature Delivery

- 1. Completion
+ 1: Completion

-4: Team completed all the user stories and requirements set by the client in timely manner.
+* 4: Team completed all the user stories and requirements set by the client in timely manner.
-**3: Team completed all the user stories and requirements set by the client.**
+* **3: Team completed all the user stories and requirements set by the client.**
-2: Team completed most of the user stories and requirements set by the client.
+* 2: Team completed most of the user stories and requirements set by the client.
-1: Team completed the user stories and requirements partially.
+* 1: Team completed the user stories and requirements partially.

-2. Organization
+2: Organization

-**4: Team used a project management tool and updated their progress in real-time.**
+* **4: Team used a project management tool and updated their progress in real-time.**
-3: Team used a project management tool to keep their project organized.
+* 3: Team used a project management tool to keep their project organized.
-2: Team used a project management tool but didn't update the progress frequently.
+* 2: Team used a project management tool but didn't update the progress frequently.
-1: Team failed to use a project management tool to track its progress.
+* 1: Team failed to use a project management tool to track its progress.

-3. Git Workflow
+3: Git Workflow

-4: Team always pull requests to introduce code to their project in a professional manner.
+* 4: Team always pull requests to introduce code to their project in a professional manner.
 Most commits are squashed.
-**3: Team always used pull requests to introduce code to their project.**
+* **3: Team always used pull requests to introduce code to their project.**
-2: Team often used pull requests to introduce code to their project.
+* 2: Team often used pull requests to introduce code to their project.
-1: Team did not use pull requests to introduce code to their project.
+* 1: Team did not use pull requests to introduce code to their project.
-0: Team did not use git or GitHub.
+* 0: Team did not use git or GitHub.

-####Technical Quality
+#### Technical Quality

-1. Test-Driven Development
+1: Test-Driven Development

-**4: Project shows exceptional use of testing at different layers (above 95% coverage).**
+* **4: Project shows exceptional use of testing at different layers (above 95% coverage).**
-3: Project shows adequate testing (90% - 95% coverage).
+* 3: Project shows adequate testing (90% - 95% coverage).
-2: Project shows gaps in test usage/coverage/design (85 - 90% coverage).
+* 2: Project shows gaps in test usage/coverage/design (85 - 90% coverage).
-1: Project lacks sufficient testing (under 85% coverage).
+* 1: Project lacks sufficient testing (under 85% coverage).

-2. Code Quality
+2: Code Quality

-4: Project demonstrates exceptionally well factored code.
+* 4: Project demonstrates exceptionally well factored code.
-**3: Project demonstrates solid code quality and MVC principles.**
+* **3: Project demonstrates solid code quality and MVC principles.**
-2: Project demonstrates some gaps in code quality and/or application of MVC principles.
+* 2: Project demonstrates some gaps in code quality and/or application of MVC principles.
-1: Project demonstrates poor factoring and/or understanding of MVC.
+* 1: Project demonstrates poor factoring and/or understanding of MVC.

-####Product Experience
+#### Product Experience

-1. User Experience
+1: User Experience

-4: Project exhibits a production-ready and polished UX.
+* 4: Project exhibits a production-ready and polished UX.
-**3: Project exhibits a production-ready user experience.**
+* **3: Project exhibits a production-ready user experience.**
-2: Project exhibits some gaps in the UX.
+* 2: Project exhibits some gaps in the UX.
-1: Project exhibits inattention to the user experience.
+* 1: Project exhibits inattention to the user experience.

-####Risk taking and creativity
+#### Risk taking and creativity

-1. Extensions
+1: Extensions

-4: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
+* 4: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
-**3: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.**
+* **3: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.**
-2: Developers attempted to implement extensions using technologies not covered in class but it did not result in a delivered feature.
+* 2: Developers attempted to implement extensions using technologies not covered in class but it did not result in a delivered feature.
-1: Developers but did not build any extensions.
+* 1: Developers but did not build any extensions.

-## Community
+### Community

-### Feedback Given
+#### Feedback Given

 To Ryan Batty:

 Ryan - I'm really happy with our final Rails Engine product, and I learned a lot in the process.
 I think we work well together, and I very much appreciate the constant and open communication we had in person and via Slack.
 Thanks also for your diligent use of Waffle, and for teaching me some new Github skills!
 I know I gave you some group-dynamics-type feedback when we worked together in the past.
 My impression is that you have acted on the feedback you have received, which is awesome.
 My only real comment in the 'constructive' category is that you seemed a bit quick to defend/explain during the eval.
 I always have that impulse too, so I understand.
 I hope mod 3 is wrapping up on a very positive note for you.
 Keep up the good work!

-### Feedback Received
+#### Feedback Received

 From Lucy Fox: